BAR HARBOR COMIC CON

 Confirmed 2019 Guest list, artist, authors, cosplayers, Gamers, and more below.

 Get a table and join in the fun!
-Early Vendor Registration is open.
+Early Vendor Registration is about to close!
+Registration ends April 27th.
+Space is limited.

 *Guest line up subject to change.
 Follow along on Facebook for the most up to date info.

-Media Guest Chuck Carter: Eager Games with ZED
+Media Guest Chuck Carter: Eager Games featuring ZED

 Eagre Games was founded in 2014 by esteemed video game artist, Chuck Carter.
 Mr. Carter had over twenty years in video game experience, starting with early work with Rand and Robyn Miller on the game Myst, developed by Cyan in Spokane, WA.
 After Myst, Chuck moved to Westwood Studios in Las Vegas, NV where he helped create Command & Conquer, Red Alert, Tiberian Sun, Red Alert 2 and more.
 After Westwood Studios was acquired by Electronic Arts, Chuck’s talents eventually found their way to Vicarious Visions in Albany, NY where he worked on several titles including Marvel Ultimate Alliance 2.